EcaleD/EcaleD.github.io/content/post/doc-test-automation/index.md

 3. Run the tests and print the results.
 4. Clean up the environment.

+    *Example code for steps 3 and 4 is excluded, since it applies only to the DB service.*

 ## Step 3: Register a GitLab Runner